frederic-perez/AmE-dictionary/data/dictionary.md

 __poodle__ _n_ :es: caniche
 __poof__ _interj_ :two: Used to indicate a sudden vanishing: _The magician waved a wand, and poof!
 The birds disappeared!_
 __poofy__ _adj_ :pencil2:
-__pooh-bah__ _n_ :dart::two: [After Pooh-Bah, a government official in Gilbert & Sullivan’s 1885 operetta _The Mikado_.
+__pooh-bah__ _n_ :dart::two: [:scroll: After Pooh-Bah, a government official in Gilbert & Sullivan’s 1885 operetta _The Mikado_.
 Pooh-Bah holds all the high offices of the state (except Lord High Executioner), including relating to complaints about himself.
 He is also known as the Lord High Everything Else.] __1__ A person who holds a high office or has great influence. __2__ A pompous, self-important person.
 An arrogant or conceited person of importance. _Syn_ high-muck-a-muck __3__ A person holding many offices or positions of power.
 __pool cue__ _n_ :two::dart::hammer: (pool cues) _Syn_ cue stick, pool stick, cue
 __poor man’s__ _idiom_ :three::hammer: _She looked every bit the poor man’s Pamela Anderson._
 __poor-boy__ _n_ _Poor-boy sandwich._